Oregon’s Climate Change Experiences and Adaptation Options

 The following are the consequences and projections of climate change in the state according to the report:

-- Droughts.
-As summers become warmer and drier, more drought events, particularly snow droughts like 2014 and 2015, will increase.
+2. Droughts.
+As summers become warmer and drier, the number of drought events, particularly snow droughts like 2014 and 2015, will increase.

-- More wildfire events.
-The area burned in the state increase significantly from 1984 to 2018, and this trend will continue in the next 50 to 100 years.
+3. More wildfire events.
+The area burned in the state increased significantly from 1984 to 2018, and this trend will continue in the next 50 to 100 years.

-- Flooding will become more frequent and severe due to increased precipitation and warmer atmosphere.
+4. Flooding will become more frequent and severe due to increased precipitation and a warmer atmosphere.

-- Coastal hazards like sea-level rise, coastal storms, and erosion will increase, and the threat’s extent will depend on the state’s coastal adaption measures.
+5. Coastal hazards like sea-level rise, coastal storms, and erosion will increase, and the threat’s extent will depend on the state’s coastal adaptation measures.

-- Rising ocean surface temperatures can decrease oxygen levels in the water and increase the toxicity of harmful algal bloom.
-And ocean acidification due to the drop of ocean Ph levels can affect shell formation and marine life and productivity.
+6. Rising ocean surface temperatures can decrease oxygen levels in the water and increase the toxicity of harmful algal blooms.
+Ocean acidification due to a drop in ocean pH levels can affect shell formation, marine life, and productivity.

 The report identifies the various sectors that will need climate adaptation action.
-These sectors consist of natural systems, built environment, public health, tribal cultural resources, and social systems.
+These sectors include natural systems, the built environment, public health, tribal cultural resources, and social systems.

-However, the state has plenty of climate adaptation and mitigation options available to them.
+However, the state has plenty of climate adaptation and mitigation options available.
 These adaptation measures include expanding and integrating solar and wind power in the power grid, electric vehicles, and green infrastructure for flood resilience.

 To view the entire report, click the link below: